 But here’s a catch:

 You can make the mistake of believing him and going along with his proposal.
-But really, unless you’re riding on very rough roads or in challenging competitions you can get a very good mountain bike for under a $1,000.
+But really, unless you’re riding on very rough roads or in challenging competitions you can get a very good mountain bike for your money.

-However, those mountain bikes will bring you to the next level on mountain biking scene!
+However, those mountain bikes will bring you to the next level on the mountain biking scene!

 The Orbea MX 10 just begs to be taken out and ridden hard!
 Are you the kind of guy (or girl) to do that?
 If you feel that you have “outgrown” your current entry-level mountain bike and that it cannot keep up with your developing skills, it’s time for an upgrade!